BeTomorrow/micro-observables/README.md

 # Micro-observables

-_A simple Observable library that can be used for state management in React applications._
+_A simple Observable library that can be used for easy state management in React applications._

 ## Observables